raluca-elena/telemetry-analysis-base/README.md

 ###Building and pushing a Docker Image

-In this repo you can find a Dockerfile.
+In this repo you can find a `Dockerfile`.

 This is a customization for a Docker image (when run will create an custom image with all the dependencies needed for a map/reduce job).